datahub-project/datahub/docs/what/urn.md

 The following characters are not allowed anywhere in the URN

-1. Commas are reserved character in URN fields: `,`
-2. Parentheses are reserved characters in URN fields: `(` or `)`
+1. Parentheses are reserved characters in URN fields: `(` or `)`
-3. URN separator UTF-8 character `␟`
+2. The "unit separator" unicode character `␟` (U+241F)

-The following characters are allowed within an URN tuple only.
+The following characters are not allowed within an URN tuple.

-1. Colons are reserved characters in URN fields: `:`
+1. Commas are reserved characters in URN tuples: `,`

-Example: `urn:li:dashboard:(looker,dashboards.thelook::cohort_data_tool)`
+Example: `urn:li:dashboard:(looker,dashboards.thelook)` is a valid urn, but `urn:li:dashboard:(looker,dashboards.the,look)` is invalid.

 Please do not use these characters when creating or generating urns.